atomone-hub/genesis/CONSTITUTION.md

 ### The need for hubs

-Say there are 10,000 zones.
-Say a zone fails and it requires manual intervention.
-With 10,000 IBC connections you require 10,000 zones to all agree on recovery procedure; will never happen.
-But a zone connected to a more secure hub will be protected when it needs intervention.
+Imagine there are 10,000 zones.
+Now, if a zone fails and requires manual intervention, having 10,000 IBC connections means needing agreement from all 10,000 zones on the recovery procedure, which will never happen.
+But, a zone connected to a more secure hub will be protected when it needs intervention.

 Another need for hubs; uniformity of guarantees.
-You need a hub to coordinate shard zones where governance/policy and staking gets applied to all shards.
+You need a hub to coordinate shard zones where governance/policy and staking are applied to all shards.
 Otherwise, you don’t have one system of guarantees, you have many independent chains.
 Need to scale sendtx, might as well ICS.